-Chromebooks have become popular additions to the student laptop decision process.
-These computers tend to offer sleek, light designs, as they aren’t weighed down by as many internal capabilities.
-Instead, the computers rely heavily on cloud-based applications, including Google Docs.
+The Chromebook has become a popular choice for students.
+These computers offer sleek, light designs, as many internal capabilities don’t weigh them down.
+Instead, they rely heavily on cloud-based applications, including Google Docs.
 This means they generally don’t have as much storage space, electing to have users save their material on the cloud.

 Since they rely heavily on the cloud, they generally work best whenever you have access to Wi-Fi.
 However, you can create and edit documents when disconnected from the internet by enabling “offline editing.”
 The Chromebook will then save your edits locally, syncing them with the cloud when you reconnect to the internet.

-Chromebooks can provide an excellent choice for those who are more price-conscious and don’t mind a simpler machine.
-The best Chromebooks offer a variety of apps to help capture many of the same capabilities of a traditional laptop, while their transportability can be appreciated by many students.
+Chromebooks can be a great choice for those who are more price-conscious and don’t mind a simpler machine.
+The best Chromebooks offer a variety of apps to help capture many of the same capabilities as a traditional laptop, while many students appreciate their transportability.

 Are Refurbished Laptops Good for Students?

 Refurbished laptops can be excellent choices for students.
-These computers have been thoroughly cleaned and repaired so that they function essentially like new, but without the new computer price tag.
-For those looking for budget laptops without sacrificing build quality, this can work exceptionally well.
+These computers have been thoroughly cleaned and repaired to function essentially like new, but without the new computer price tag.
+This can work well for those looking for budget laptops without sacrificing build quality.

-Those interested in a computer with the highest-quality features may also find the ultrabook to be an intriguing option.
-Retailers sell different versions of this computer, which is designed to offer an ultra-lightweight design, an incredibly long battery life and very fast speeds.
+Those interested in a computer with the highest-quality features may also be interested in an ultrabook.
+Retailers sell different versions of this computer, which is designed to offer an ultra-lightweight design, an incredibly long battery life, and very fast speeds.
 Ultrabooks also often offer features like full HD to create an outstanding experience.

 Find the Best Laptop for You

-The ideal laptop for you, or your student, will depend on how you intend to use it and the capabilities you need for schoolwork.
-So, take your time and browse through the wide selection of laptops available.
+The ideal laptop for you or your student will depend on how you intend to use it and the capabilities you need for schoolwork.
+So, take your time and browse the wide selection of laptops available.
 Your schooling is important, and so is the laptop you choose.